-If our detailed site investigations find that the site and/or its surroundings pose an unacceptable risk to human health or the environment, now or in the future, we prepare a remedial action plan (RAP) for making the site suitable for reuse.
+If our detailed site investigations and contamination land survey find that the site and/or its surroundings pose an unacceptable risk to human health or the environment, now or in the future, we prepare a remedial action plan (RAP) for making the site suitable for reuse.

 A RAP prepared by Airsafe will: